nueip/codeigniter-rest/README.md

 RESOURCE CONTROLLERS
 --------------------

-The base RESTful API controller is `yidas\rest\Controller`, the following table is the actions handled by resource controller, the `action` refers to `CI_Controller`'s action name which you could override:
+The base RESTful API controller is `nueip\rest\Controller`, the following table is the actions handled by resource controller, the `action` refers to `CI_Controller`'s action name which you could override:

 |HTTP Method|URI (Routes Setting) |Action   |Description                                    |
 |:----------|:--------------------|:--------|:----------------------------------------------|